 Perhaps you want to highlight your large wall.
 Not only is a large wall a great blank canvas for using lighting, but you can have fun with it by adding another dimension to the space with artwork or low plants.

-Consider also lighting up your front door to add not only safety for you and your guests, but to create an ambience too.
+Consider also lighting up your front door to add not only safe for you and your guests but to create an ambience too.
 Front door lights deliver a layer of elegance and style to your front porch and walkway.
 The LED 35◦ Circle Wall Light is recessed and the perfect companion for your front door setting.